 Soon enough Desani settled down into a tiny room where his assigned practice was 22 hours a day of intense walking meditation with one instruction: Observe.
 After a few months the Master told him, "You may go" and also authorized Desani to provide instructions in Theravada Buddhist Vipassana meditation.
 Traditionally such a dismissal would only be provided if the practitioner had attained at least the first of the four stages of Nibbana (Pali for Nirvana).

 McPherson & Company.
-Others, such as his then-anonymous column "Very High and Very Low" in the Illustrated Weekly of India, are currently only available on in libraries or on microfiche.
+Others, such as his then-anonymous column "Very High and Very Low" in the Illustrated Weekly of India, are currently only available in libraries or on microfiche.
 Many of Desani's powerful essays, written in the Sixties and Seventies, are also currently unavailable.

 In Hatterr, through his Indian spiritual quest, and in his later years teaching in the U.S. in Austin, Texas and Boston, Desani delighted in debunking teachings that he considered "beneath contempt", a favorite phrase.
 Yet he had the utmost respect for genuine spiritual teachers — Hindu, Moslem, Jewish, Moorish or Christian — and their craft.
 He was keenly interested in then little known Nadi texts, reputedly ancient hand-written palm leaf inscriptions based on Indian astrology that were traditionally property of Indian gurus and their disciples.
 Desani was convinced that he had received readings from Nadi text purveyors relying entirely on documents written years before he was born that correctly predicted his birth location, name, and other obscure facts only he could know.
+His efforts to have these palm-leaf, handwritten documents carbon dated were unsuccessful.
+(A highly personal account of a reading from one of Desani's Nadi texts can be found here.
+The stream-of-consciousness "voice" of the manuscript is typical.)

 Professor Desani, as he came to be called, first came to the University of Texas in 1967 as a Fulbright exchange scholar.
 Within a few years he settled in Austin where he shared a full professorship in Oriental Philosophy at UT Austin with Raja Rao, another highly-regarded Indian writer.
 Desani taught Theravada Buddhism in the Spring; Rao taught Mahayana Buddhist in the Fall.
 Being the late Sixties, both classes had hundreds of students each semester.
 The two men could not have been more different.